hermeznetwork/docs/docs/about/value-proposition.md

 ## With a vision
 Hermez project derives from the iden3 initiative, where a highly qualified team work to implement the vision of a universal and private by default self-sovereign identity.
 Scalability was required for the identity protocol to be universal and individuals could issue claims on other identities for (almost) free.

-Symbiotically, Hermez network is expected to benefit from the advancements in identity infrastructure such as validation, private credentials and reputation for an improved usability and extend the range of potential use cases of a high throughput transaction network.
+Symbiotically, Hermez network is expected to benefit from the advancements in identity infrastructure such as validation, private credentials and reputation for improved usability and extend the range of potential use cases of a high throughput transaction network.

 Hermez will guide its efforts in becoming an infrastructure which can serve the maximum number of users.